d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 feature block is to the top, the larger the receptive field of each element in the feature map and the better suited it is to detect larger objects.
-As the SSD generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and then predicts the categories and offsets (i.e., predicted bounding boxes) of the anchor boxes in order to detect objects of different sizes, SSD is a multiscale object detection model.
+As the SSD generates different numbers of anchor boxes of different sizes based on the base network block and each multiscale feature block and then predicts the classes and offsets (i.e., predicted bounding boxes) of the anchor boxes in order to detect objects of different sizes, SSD is a multiscale object detection model.